Vatroslav/network-event/README.md

 This "game" is just a simple algorithm that enables every participant of the event to meet every other participant exactly once within a set time limit; i.e. it enables everyone to network.

 This breaks the ice for everyone and introduces everyone to everyone else.

+The event is best explained through an example.

+---

+## Real example of an event
+1. A conference has 45 participants.
+We gather them all in a hall that can fit an even larger number of people.
+2. We prepare 7 tables and mark each with a letter from A to G. The distance between each table is at least 3 meters.
+3. On each table, we place a set of 20-something questions.
+It doesn't have to be the same number, but it should be close.
+4. It's decided that each round will last 7 minutes.
+Since there's 8 rounds, the networking event will last about an hour, i.e. 56 minutes if there's no breaks.
+5. At the start, all participants are standing away from the tables.
+6. Each participant gets a ticket with a number, starting from 1 and reaching up to 45.
+7. Participants with numbers 1 to 7 are pointed to the appopriate A to G tables, since they'll spend the majority of the networking event at the same table.
+8. Participants with numbers 8 to 45 are pointed to the appropriate tables, as per the numbers on the backs of their tickets.
+Each participant can even verify their location by looking at the card on the table, which also lists the numbers that need to be present for each round.
+9. The round officially starts and everyone begins answering questions from the papers on the table.
+The organizer repeats to everyone that the goal is to discuss their answers so they can get to know each other, not answer all questions.
+10. After 7 minutes, the organizer calls for the end of the round and instructs everyone to move to the appropriate table for the next round.
+11. Repeat steps 9 and 10 until all rounds are done.
+12. After the networking event, people continue talking to those they haven't known before the event itself.
+Mission complete.

+---

 ## What do you need?
 - An area in which people can move around.
 Preferably a single large room or a hall.